 - 5. Lift the prefilter away from the filter bracket - 6.
-Remove the two philips pan screws securing the filter bracket and lift the filter unit off the fixture. - 7.
-Remove the bracket and lift the HEPA filter out of the filter housing.
-Inspect both the prefilter and the HEPA filter.
+Remove the two phillips pan screws securing the filter bracket and lift the filter unit off the fixture.

-- 8. A dirty prefilter can cause an early Service Filter warning.
+- 7. Remove the bracket and remove the HEPA filter from filter housing.
+Inspect both the prefilter and the HEPA filter. - 8.
+A dirty prefilter can cause an early Service Filter warning.
 If the prefilter looks dirty, clean it with water.
 Thoroughly dry the prefilter before proceeding. - 9.
-If the HEPA filter is discolored with particulates, replace it with the part listed in Related Products and Optional Accessories on page 4.
+If the HEPA filter is discolored with particulates, replace it with the part listed in Related Products and Accessories on page 4.